Resentment In Recovery

 Patience isn’t a virtue..
 It’s an achievement.

-What are some ways to deal with these feelings of resentment against family?
+What are some ways to deal with these feelings of resentment against family and others?

 1. Accept the truth.